Skip to content

 #3.
 FreeConvert

 FreeConvert is a web tool that accepts URL input alongside file upload and Google Drive imports.
-The free tier limits files to 1 GB, which covered every test clip in our set except a 2-hour public-domain documentary.
+The free tier limits files to 1 GB, which covers most clips short of a feature-length documentary.

 • Cleaner interface than most ad-supported converters; the URL field is on the home page, not buried in a submenu